lequyanh/SVMmykointrons/README.md

 1. After the first step (**assembly sharding**). :
 ```
 .
-├── assembly_shards/
+├── assembly_batches/
 │   ├── ctg_k141_2751450_0.fa
 │   ├── ctg_k141_2751450_1.fa
 │   └── ...
 ├── ctg_k141_2751450_no_duplicates.fa
 └── ctg_k141_2751450.fa
 ```
-The `assembly_shards` directory simply contains the shards themselves.
-The file suffix signals the index of the sequence first present in the shard
+The `assembly_batches` directory simply contains the batches themselves.
+The file suffix signals the index of the first sequence in the batch
 Note that the sharding process implicitly removes duplicated records from the assembly.
 The pipeline will later work only with the non-duplicated sequences.

-2. After the second step (**independent intron removal from each shard**).
+2. After the second step (**independent intron removal from each batch**).
 For simplicity, we only chose to process the negative strand (the `minus` suffix of files)
 ```
 .
-├── assembly_shards/
+├── assembly_batches/
 ├── results/
 │   ├── ctg_k141_2751450_0.fa_results_minus/
 │   ├── ctg_k141_2751450_1.fa_results_minus/
 ├── scratchdir/
-├── assembly_shards.txt
+├── assembly_batches.txt
 ├── ctg_k141_2751450_no_duplicates.fa
 └── ctg_k141_2751450.fa
 ```
 Here a few new items appear.
-The most important is the `results` directory with partial results for each shard.
+The most important is the `results` directory with partial results for each batch.
 `scratchdir` contains only temporary processing files and is of no importance apart from debugging.
-`assebmly_shards.txt` holds the list of shard names to process.
-In the basic scenario all shards are present; In specific cases, where the user needs only a subset of shards processed (e.g. when some cluster node crashes), he or she can modify this file to specify the subset required.
+`assembly_batches.txt` holds the list of batch names to process.
+In the basic scenario, all batches are present; In specific cases, where the user needs only a subset of batches processed (e.g. when some cluster node crashes), he or she can modify this file to specify the subset required.

 3. After the final step (**combining partial results**).
 ```
 .
-├── assembly_shards/
+├── assembly_batches/
 ├── results/
 ├── scratchdir/
-├── assembly_shards.txt
+├── assembly_batches.txt
 ├── ctg_k141_2751450_no_duplicates.fa
 ├── ctg_k141_2751450.fa
 ├── cut-coords-minus-strand-full.csv